Who Needs to Step Up to the IT Accessibility Plate? (QUIZ)

 Third Baseman: Human Relations

 Human relations (HR) professionals can be direct influencers for accessibility because they manage the hiring process.
-This key player in our accessibility baseball league can inject accessibility into job descriptions, interviews, and trainings.
+This key player in our accessibility baseball league can inject accessibility into job descriptions, interviews, and training.

 As in baseball, the third baseman prevents the opposing team from reaching home base, in human relations, this means ensuring no new hire is unaware of the importance of accessibility at their institution.
 So, when it comes to job descriptions, HR can add accessibility as a requirement or preferred skill.
 They can also incorporate accessibility training into online or web-based office training to help cast a wider net of awareness.